dell/karavi-metrics-powerflex/docs/ISSUE_TRIAGE.md

 Should explain what happened, what was expected and how to reproduce it together with any additional information that may help giving a complete picture of what happened such as screenshots, output and any environment related information that's applicable and/or maybe related to the reported problem:

-- Karavi PowerFlex Metrics version
+- Karavi Metrics for PowerFlex version
-- Platform & OS Karavi PowerFlex Metrics is installed on
+- Platform & OS Karavi Metrics for PowerFlex is installed on

 #### Feature requests